zandralinux/zandra/README.md

 If you would like to run Zandra on bare metal, it is recommended that you recompile the kernel (or edit the kernel config before building) with the drivers you need.

+## Installing packages within Zandra

+Connect to the internet first by turning on your network device using `ip` (best to read the manual first), then running `sdhcp`.
+If that worked, you can now download a package by searching for it through `searchpkg` piped into `fetchpkg`, then `installpkg`.
+A frontend is on the to-do list.
+Note that `searchpkg` uses `grep` regular expressions, and will return anything that matches the regex, so it is advised that you run `searchpkg` by itself first to make sure you are only downloading exactly what you want.
+The syntax below also works.

+	# note: package names end in '#', version follows
+	searchpkg '^foo#' | fetchpkg
+	installpkg foo#1.0.pkg.tgz

+You can remove packages by running `removepkg foo`.